yslan/nek-utils/machines_list/README.md

 Disclaimer:
 - Using scripts from a stranger is dangerous. **Use them at your own risk!**
 - This is, and will always be, under construction.
   Those scripts might be out-dated.
-However, it should still work with minimal adjustment unless the machine has gone through a big upgrade.
+However, it should still work with minimal adjustment unless the machine has gone through a major upgrade.
-  Please feel free contact me for any issues or if you find new changes.
+  Please feel free to contact me for any issues or if you find new changes.

 - This is simply a note for special machines, NOT a general guide to build NekRS.
-  Please don't simply copy whatever in the code blocks to terminal.
+  Please don't simply copy whatever in the code blocks to the terminal.

 Credits to all developers and users who built, modified, refined, debugged, fixed, and used those scripts.